Skip to content

 • Native macOS Notification Center — mode-switchable (auto: native when Cursor is unfocused / toast when focused; always; never)

-• Sound picker — 14 macOS built-in sounds (Glass, Ping, Hero, Pop, …); errors override with Basso
+• Sound picker — 14 macOS built-in sounds (Glass, Ping, Hero, Pop, Sosumi, …).
+Separate settings for Stop (notificationSound) and Waiting (notificationSoundWaiting).
+Linux sound mapping is not implemented; sound is macOS-only

-• Post-reboot recovery — "Recreate Sessions from Index" rebuilds your sessions after a macOS reboot wiped the tmux server; optional claude --resume <id> hint toast so you can reattach Claude Code sessions by ID
+• Post-reboot recovery — "Recreate Sessions from Index" rebuilds your sessions after a reboot wiped the tmux server; optional claude --resume <id> hint toast so you can reattach Claude Code sessions by ID

 tmux integration (managed config)